Frequently Asked Questions

 The cabin holds up to 6 people.
-The master bedroom has a queen bed, the 2nd bedroom has a full bed, and there is a queen hide-a-bed in the living room.
-There is also a twin blow up mattress as an optional bed.
+The master bedroom has a queen bed, the 2nd bedroom has a full bed, and there are also queen & twin size blow up mattresses as optional beds.
+The couches aren’t bad to sleep on either.
 All of that being said, it is not a very big cabin and has only 1 bathroom, so the ideal number of guests is 2-4.

 Is there TV/phone/internet available at the cabin?

-No, no, maybe.
+No, no, probably.
 There is no Television, although a small TV is provided to watch DVD’s on.
 There is no phone.
-Wireless internet is provided (with a password), BUT…The internet is via satellite, and is somewhat limited.
-When it decides to work, you should be able check your email and such, but it is not designed for streaming videos, or downloading lots of pictures, or even using Skype.
+Wireless internet is provided (with a password), BUT…The internet is via satellite, and there is always a possibility that it will not be working.
+When it does work, it works pretty well.
+Not broadband, but reasonably fast.
 I do NOT guarantee that the internet will be functional during your stay.
 If you can’t handle being disconnected, this is probably not the vacation destination for you.